All Episodes

 So 60% of the arriving force, 60% of the attack force of the Rangers was killed.

-That speech that Reagan gave there on the 50th anniversary, where he concluded, and it's some survivors, though still alive back in the 80s, kept talking about these of the boys of ho, orc, I forget how he pronounced it that day.
+That speech that Reagan gave there on the 50th anniversary, where he concluded, and then some survivors, those still alive back in the 80s, kept talking about these are the boys of Poandu Ho or Poandu Hoc.

-And they had to take those hills.
+They had to take those hills.

-It was it was a uh crucial operation.
+It was a crucial operation.

-I also get back, I I see that the mayor of New York is attacking one of my businesses.
+I also get back, I see that the mayor of New York is attacking one of my businesses.

 Did you see this?

-New York City's campaign to cut consumption of sugary drinks now features ads warning people about sweet tea, sports drinks, energy drinks, fruit flavored beverages.
+New York City's campaign to cut consumption of sugary drinks now features ads warning people about sweet tea, sports drinks, energy drinks, fruit-flavored beverages.

-The City Health Department launched a TV and bus ad campaign Monday.
+The city health department launched a TV and bus ad campaign Monday.

 And the commercials say that such drinks might sound healthy, but they're packed with added sugar, and that can lead to obesity and other health problems.